hannuvisti/forge/README.md

 * Variance in timestamps.
 Each trivial and hidden file can be timestamped to a specific time.
 Each scenario is given a time variance parameter in weeks.
 If this is set to 0, every image receives an identical timeline.
 If nonzero, a random amount of weeks up to the maximum set is added to each file on each image
 * Can modify timestamps to simulate certain disk actions (move, copy, rename, delete).
-Disk actions currently available only for NTFS.
+Not all actions are available for all file system types.
 * Implements several data hiding methods: Alternate data streams, extension change, file deletion, concatenation of files and file slack space.
 * New data hiding methods can be easily implemented.
 Adding a new file system is also documented.